 Taking 30-40 grams of extra virgin olive oil a day, instead of other fats, reduces the amount of high blood pressure medication people need by 48%.

 The combination of powerful antioxidants in olive oil help reduce LDL (bad) cholesterol.
-Also, it reduces inflammation, thus preventing oxidation of LDL cholesterol and cardiovascular diseases.
+Also, it reduces inflammation, thus preventing the oxidation of LDL cholesterol and cardiovascular diseases.

 What’s more, olive oil producers are even allowed to claim that 2 tablespoons of the oil a day might cut the risk of coronary heart disease.

 Researchers gave mice with Alzheimer’s the main polyphenol, oleuropein aglycone, found in olive oil for eight weeks.
 After this period, their cognitive performance was significantly improved.